Knot garden: Middle to Late Stuart Period (1625–1714)

-The Middle to Late Stuart Period saw a gradual loss in the popularity of the English knot garden of the Tutor and Early Stuart Periods.
+The Middle to Late Stuart Period saw a gradual loss in the popularity of the English knot garden of the Tudor and Early Stuart Periods.
 This occurred in conjunction with the growing popularity of French styled embroidery designs, the most famous of which can be seen in the parterres of Versailles.
 There were a number of stylistic adaptations to knot gardens in England during the seventeenth century that marked a change from the Elizabethan era.

 First, there was a growing interest among the English in botanical exploration which saw the incorporation of more plant varieties in knot gardens and a greater range of bloom colours.
 Open knots were considered the best for showcasing these blooms, as they could be planted in mass in the interior spaces as described in a garden book from 1629.
 Thus, there is a gradual decline in the use of closed knots and interweaving patterns.

 Second, there is shift towards boxwood as the preferred plant for creating knot patterns.
 The book, Paradisi in Sole Paradisus Terrestis, also provides the first English recommendation for boxwood as the preferred plant for knot and parterre designs and from this point it is seen throughout gardens of England.

 Third, there are some deviances from the previously strict square shape of the garden frame.
 Change from traditional knot gardens to French parterres gradually occurred throughout this period with parterres and knot gardens both being published in gardening books and established in estates throughout England.
 The traditional design features of knot gardens were slowly blended with the newer French styles until they fall completely out of use at the end of the seventeenth century.

 A similar pattern is also seen in the terminology used for both garden styles.
 At the beginning of the century, the terms knot garden and parterre were used interchangeably with parterres considered to be equivalent to knot gardens.
 The term parterre then became popularized throughout Europe with the publication of Le Thrésor des Parterres de L’Univers by D. Loris which was published in Geneva in 1629 and the term came to distinguish the two distinct styles.
 Then as the styles began to blend in the late 17th century, the terms knot and parterre were use interchangeably until the term knot garden fell completely out of popular use.